webplatform/docs/apis/xhr/XMLHttpRequest/abort/index.md

 |Examples=
 }}
 {{Notes_Section
-|Notes=The '''abort''' method interrupts an asynchronous operation in progress.
-Calling '''abort''' resets the object; the '''readyState''' is changed to 0 (uninitialized).
+|Notes=Calling '''abort''' resets the object; the '''readyState''' is changed to 0 (uninitialized).
 Calling it on an already aborted request throws an exception.
 }}
 {{Related_Specifications_Section
 |Specifications={{Related Specification